-Figure 3-2: Specializations of SCCS Functional Groups
+Figure 3-2: Specializations of SCCS Abstract Service Components

-Functional Resource Types for ESLT Functional Group specializations
+Functional Resource Types for ESLT Service Component specializations

 This section describes the Functional Resource Types that represent the functions that are performed by ESLTs.
 Primarily, these Functional Resource Types are the ones that represent the functions that are performed in providing IOAG Service Catalog 1 services.
 However, several other FR Types – corresponding to IOAG Service Catalog 2 services and another future service – are also described to illustrate how future capabilities can be accommodated.

-Figure 4-1 depicts the Functional Resource Types for specializations of the Functional Groups identified in section 3.
-The FR Types in the diagram are color-coded to identify the major category of the FGs to which they belong.
+Figure 4-1 depicts the Functional Resource Types for Servcie Component (SC) specializations of the Abstract Service Components identified in section 3.
+The FR Types in the diagram are color-coded to identify the major category of the ASCs to which they belong.
 The future FR Types that correspond to non-IOAG Service Catalog 1 services are indicated by dashed boxes.

-NOTE - Figure 4-1 includes the Return Operational Control Fields Transfer Service User (ROCF TS User) FR Type but does not assign it to any particular FG (it has no FG color code).
+NOTE - Figure 4-1 includes the Return Operational Control Fields Transfer Service User (ROCF TS User) FR Type but does not assign it to any particular ASC (it has no ASC color code).
 The purpose of the ROCF TS User FR Type is to acquire Communications Link Control Words (CLCWs) from another Provider Cross Support Service System (Provider CSSS) when the return link is supplied by that Provider CSSS and not by the local Provider CSSS.
-The ROCF TS User FR Type will be assigned to a FG specialization in a future version of this Technical Note.
+The ROCF TS User FR Type will be assigned to a ASC specialization in a future version of this Technical Note.

-In this section, the Functional Resource Types are organized by the specialized FGs to which they belong.
+In this section, the Functional Resource Types are organized by the specialized ASCs to which they belong.
 Section 6 describes each IOAG Service Catalog 1 service in terms of its component Functional Resource Types.
 For each Functional Resource Type, the corresponding Functional Resource Type Object Identifier is listed and the pertinent CCSDS Recommended Standard is identified.
-If applicable, the associated Functional Group from the Cross Support Reference Model is also identified.

 The Functional Resource Type OIDs are registered under the crossSupportFunctionalities branch of the CCSDS Object Identifier Tree, which is specified in [4] as: